-Summer break means a chance to unwind, a chance to reflect, and a chance to give your students a leg up for the year ahead.
-Here are the top 4 ways teachers and students can leverage Learning A-Z resources over the summer.
+Summer break means taking the time to unwind, reflect, and even give your students a leg up for the year ahead.
+Here are the top four ways teachers and students can leverage Learning A-Z resources over the summer.

-Headsprout is an excellent program to promote reading growth over the summer!
-The program is designed to adjust its instruction to every student's needs, and can be used anywhere a student has Internet access.
+Promote reading growth over the summer with Headsprout!
+This adaptive program is designed to adjust its instruction to every student's needs, and students can use it anywhere they have internet access.
 Be sure to check out the Headsprout Interactive Demo here.

 #3 Writing A-Z Summer Writing Activities